-Some manufacturer’s are overloaded with the demand for cold weather items, particularly providers of cold weather-based products such as space heaters, fire logs, electric blankets and winter garments according to a recent article in USA Today, “Cold Snap Fuels Heat Wave for Some Businesses.”
-However, many businesses are working overtime simply to ensure they’ve taken the right precautions to protect their test equipment and inventory with the freezing temperatures and snow.
+Some manufacturers are overloaded with the demand for cold-weather items, particularly providers of cold weather-based products such as space heaters, fire logs, electric blankets, and winter garments according to a recent article in USA Today, “Cold Snap Fuels Heat Wave for Some Businesses.”
+However, many businesses are working overtime simply to ensure they’ve taken the right precautions to protect their test equipment and inventory from the freezing temperatures and snow.

 Cold Weather Warrants Extra Care and Caution